 nyttable doesn’t have any duplicate names.
 But a name could feasibly belong to multiple categories—for instance,

 Elizabethis a name from the Bible and a name for royalty.
-Let’s say the
+Let’s say we have a dataframe called

-nyttable lists a name once for each category it belongs to, e.g.:
+multi_catthat can list a name multiple times—once for each category it belongs to:

 multi_cat = pd.DataFrame([ ['Elizabeth', 'bible'], ['Elizabeth', 'royal'], ['Arjun', 'hindu'], ['Arjun', 'mythological'], ], columns=nyt_small.columns) multi_cat